reasonwithoutrestraint/site/Original/Metaethical Overview.md

 3. Descriptive Cognitivism: moral claims are truth-apt and describe moral entities, relations or properties.
     - Components:
         - Semantic: Robust conception of truth
+        - Normative judgments are expressive of beliefs tracking normative facts, and can be truth-apt insofar as they accurately represent the normative facts.
     - Cons:
         - Semantic: Open-Question argument
         - Motivation: Cannot explain intrinsic motivation